gauravk2050/Data_Science/README.md

 # Data-Science
-This repository includes learning of the basic python liberaries used for data science.
+This repository includes learning of the basic python libraries used for data science.

 1.Numpy